-Our industry is all about health and wellness so the last thing you would ever want to do is foster a workplace environment that is anything but positive.
-Not only do employees suffer when there’s tension, pressure and sniping, clients do, too.
+Our industry is all about health and wellness, so the last thing you would ever want to do is foster a workplace environment that is anything but positive.
+Not only do employees suffer when there are tension, pressure, and sniping, clients do, too.
 Unhappy employees don’t give clients their best.

-Show appreciation: Everyone wants to feel appreciated.
-Tell someone when they have done a good job or come up with an idea for marketing or retail sales or how to make changes to the website to make it more attractive and inviting to visitors.
-Consider giving out a small gift – a gift certificate, day off or tickets to a movie or play when someone does something that makes a difference.
+Everyone wants to feel appreciated.
+Tell someone when they have done a good job or develop an idea for marketing or retail sales or how to make changes to the website to make it more attractive and inviting to visitors.
+Consider giving out a small gift – a gift certificate, day off, or tickets to a movie or play when someone does something that makes a difference.

-Have fun: Plan fun activities in and out of the office.
+Plan fun activities in and out of the office.
 Have a pizza party one night or go out for dinner with your team.
-Create opportunities for your team to get to know each other better to foster understanding when things get off track.
+Create opportunities for your team to understand each other better to foster understanding when things get off track.

 Great employees are golden.
-Create a positive workplace environment and watch them shine.
+Create a positive work environment and watch them shine.